 ALL is less common in adults than children and young people.
-Although treatment

-    is similar, we would like you to get the most reliable information for your
+Although treatment is similar, we would like you to get the most reliable information for your cancer type.

-    cancer type.
 So, we also have information for adults diagnosed with ALL.

-    ALL is a type of blood cancer that starts from young white blood cells called
+ALL is a type of blood cancer that starts from young white blood cells called lymphocytes in the

-    lymphocytes in the bone marrow.
-The bone marrow is the soft inner part of the

-    bones, where new blood cells are made.

 It usually develops quickly over days or weeks.

 We don’t know what causes childhood ALL.
 Some children with certain genetic conditions are at higher risk of leukaemia than others.
 But we can’t say for sure who will develop it.

 Parents of children with cancer can sometimes feel like something they did, or didn’t do, caused their child’s cancer.
 We don’t know what causes, or how to prevent most childhood cancers including leukaemia.
 No one should feel blamed.